solid/process/README.md

 ### Becoming an Administrator

 Administrators are appointed directly the Solid Director.
 Administrators are listed at [administrators.md](administrators.md) along with their contact details and affiliations.
 Anyone may request to be an administrator.
 Administrator requests are not reviewed by other Administrators.
 They are reviewed only by the Solid Director.
+These requests expire after two months.

 The Solid Manager, who is also an administrator, is appointed by the Solid Director and is responsible for implementing the vision of the Solid Director.